bitaps-com/pybgl/docs/source/index.rst

-What's new in pybtc 2.0 ?
+What's new in pybgl 3.0 ?
 =========================

 - Mnemonic code generation (BIP39)